 Individual income taxation

-The Tax Court holds the taxpayer's election was untimely.
+The Tax Court estimates the taxpayer's losses exceeded his reported winnings.

 The proposed $6 trillion fiscal year 2022 budget unveiled by the Biden Administration includes a host of tax items, including proposals to raise the corporate tax rate, raise the top tax rate for high-income individuals, limit like-kind exchanges, and make permanent recent temporary changes to various tax credits.